 Sat Bir Singh Khalsa, PhD.

-Sat Bir's major focus of his research interest lies in the field of Mind-Body Medicine.
+Sat Bir Singh Khalsa's major focus of his research interest lies in the field of Mind-Body Medicine.
 Specifically, he is interested in the evaluation of the clinical effectiveness and basic psychophysiological mechanisms underlying the practice of yoga and meditation techniques.

-He has practiced a yoga lifestyle since 1972 and is a certified instructor in Kundalini Yoga.
-Director of Yoga Research for the Yoga Alliance and the Kundalini Research Institute, Research Associate at the Benson Henry Institute for Mind Body Medicine, Research Affiliate of the Osher Center for Integrative Medicine.
+A certified Kundalini Yoga instructor and director of research for the Kundalini Research Institute, he is an Assistant Professor of medicine at Harvard Medical School who has practiced a yogic lifestyle for more than 40 years.
+Also: Director of Yoga Research for the Yoga Alliance, Research Associate at the Benson Henry Institute for Mind Body Medicine, Research Affiliate of the Osher Center for Integrative Medicine.

 For more than a decade, Sat Bir Singh Khalsa has conducted clinical research trials evaluating yoga treatments for insomnia, addiction, back pain, anxiety disorders, post-traumatic stress disorder, and chronic stress, and operated a yoga program in public schools to determine benefits in mental health in adolescents.

 The most inspiring, clear visioned, and helpful person we have ever met.
 A wonder force of nature.
 Her The Work practice of inquiry reaches around the globe supporting millions of people since 30 years, in their process of becoming more connected loving human beings.
 Now more than ever, it's time to discover the source of our fears and suffering, to free ourselves of the stories and beliefs that hold us back.
 Rediscovering the ability of diving into every moment, as it would be the first or the last.